SKY-ALIN/regta/docs/source/user_guide/logging.rst

 Logging
 =======
-Regta provide opportunity to log output of every job.
-You can specify your own logger or if you don't, regta will use its logger with standard output with ansi highlight.
-To log some job's result just use ``return`` statement.
+Regta provides an opportunity to log every job output.
+You can specify your own logger or if you don't, regta will use its logger with standard output with ANSI highlight.
+To log some job results just use ``return`` statement.

 Logger Factory
 --------------
-You can't specify logger as a object because of object loader and logging module specific, but can specify a factory function which will return a object.
-See a example of such factory:
+You can't specify logger as an object because of object loader and logging module specific but can specify a factory function that will return an object.
+See an example of a factory:

 .. code-block:: python
    :caption: logger.py